St Francis House

+History

+In 1945 Father Percy Smith opened the Church of England Hostel for Inland Children, operated by the Church of England in Australia in a private house at 13 Pembroke Street in Kensington Park, an eastern suburb of Adelaide.
+Smith was an Anglican minister who had founded St John's Hostel in 1941 in Alice Springs in central Australia, which provided accommodation for Aboriginal and non-Aboriginal children from remote areas who were attending school in Alice Springs.
+He had been concerned at the lack of opportunities for children housed in the government facility for Aboriginal children in Alice Springs, called The Bungalow.

+In 1945 six Aboriginal boys from St John's were transferred to the residence, which was rented from a Miss Florence Murphy, a member of the church.
+The house in Kensington Park served as a "training home" for the boys, aged between 9 and 12, who attended the Marryatville Primary School.
+St John's Hostel eventually closed down in the 1970s.

-Father Percy Smith purchased Glanville Hall on behalf of the Anglican Church to provide accommodation for young Aboriginal boys from remote areas who were attending school in the local area.
+Smith purchased Glanville Hall on behalf of the Australian Board of Missions (ABM) to provide accommodation for young Aboriginal boys from remote areas who were attending school in the local area.
 He founded the St Francis Boys' Home in order to bring boys down (including several from Alice Springs in the Northern Territory) for education and employment.
+In 1946, after the ABM assisted with the purchase of Glanville Hall at Semaphore, the Kensington Park home closed, and the boys transferred to the new hostel, which later became known as St Francis House.

 In a time when it was commonly believed that Aboriginal children were unable to be educated beyond Grade 3, Smith saw the home as a way of providing a family environment for the children to pursue a higher level of education without losing their Aboriginal identity.
 He described the hostel as “not one of fostering, but rather a boarding establishment to which boys came with their mothers' consent for the school year, and in that respect it was no different from children being sent by their parents to a boarding school".